 Throw Out the Cleaning Routine and Try This Instead

 THE MASTER TASK CLEANING LIST:

 What is the master task cleaning list?
 It’s exactly as described.
 I started with a page in my bullet journal that has all of the cleaning tasks you can think of and categorized, even things I don’t think of often like cleaning the oven.
 I then moved onto a nice printable I created and popped it into our home management binder.
 Scroll down to grab your own printable of the master cleaning task list too!

 How do I use the master task cleaning list?
 I plan my days the night before for the next day usually (see my blog here on my daily planning method), and focus on my top priorities - usually three in every category.
 Under the home category, I pick usually three priorities to focus on and will pull from the master task cleaning list.
 Sometimes I throw in a decluttering or organizing task, but for the most part it’s cleaning since we just do maintenance decluttering periodically right now.

 So for instance, today’s top three priorities are:

 - Vacuum the master bedroom and office.

 - Make sure laundry is caught up with.

 We prioritize the daily cleaning tasks

 And, that’s it!
-We do have some daily essential cleaning like dishes and laundry, but this way we have a lot of overwhelm and simplified our cleaning routine for this season of life.
+We do have some daily essential cleaning like dishes and laundry, but this it simplified our cleaning routine for this season of life.
 It’s small amounts every day, which leads to a cleaner home more consistently.
 Not in every area at all times, mind you, but I’m able to prioritize tasks every day and work on the priorities first.